What Women Think About Urinals

 Making public restrooms can sometimes be ironic work.
-On the surface it would seem that meeting one of people’s most basic needs is a simple task.
+On the surface, it would seem that meeting one of the people’s most basic needs is a simple task.
 A room, a toilet, and maybe a sink are all that’s really required.
 Dig a little deeper however and it’s easy to find discontent with the standard restroom layout.
 People’s needs might be simple but their feelings on restrooms are often complex and diverse.

 We here at Green Flush saw one such example of this on the topic of gender neutral (aka unisex) restrooms and how they are perceived by women.
 We sought to understand that perception and this is the story of what we found.

 Up until a few months ago, we held the opinion that unisex restrooms were the best choice for virtually every situation with light to medium visitation.
 There is even an article on our blog about the multitude of benefits provided by unisex restrooms.
 In short, they generally cost less and are more efficient in serving visitors than restrooms divided as “Men’s Room” and “Women’s Room”.
 We would explain this to customers but a funny thing kept happening – they still wanted the men’s/women’s option.
 It didn’t make much sense until we started talking to women about their restroom preferences.
 The thing that became apparent was that many women are not keen on using restrooms that are also used by men and furthermore do not like seeing urinals.